44th Aviation Division: 3rd Fighter Aviation Division

 The 3rd Fighter Aviation Division was established by order from August 3, 1945, with headquarters at Mostar.
 The division was direct under the Command of Yugoslav Air Force.
 It consisted from 254th Fighter and 112th Fighter Aviation Regiment.

 Because of the crisis at Northwest of county, division has been dislocated to Novi Sad by Spring of 1946, and to Ljubljana by Summer-Autumn same year.
 On 9 August 1946 a pair of Yak-3 aircraft from 254th Regiment piloted by the Lieutenant Dragan Zečević and Warrant Officer Dragan Stanisavljević have open fire and hit USAF C-47 which has violated Yugoslav airspace flow over Ljubljana airport at 12 p.m. which has forced landing 12 km near Kranj.
 One passenger, Turkish captain was wounded by hit, while crew and passengers were captured by Yugoslav Army.
 Later it was released by August 22, and the tension made with this incident and another one shooting down of USAF C-47 with fatal consequences for whole crew of five airmen was reduced after Marshal Tito ordered to pay $150.000 to families of killed US airmen.
-By winter, division with its regiments has moved to Mostar and than again in 1947 across Novi Sad to Ljubljana and Cerklje where it stayed during late 1947 and 1948.
+By winter, division with its regiments has moved to Mostar and then again in 1947 across Novi Sad to Ljubljana and Cerklje where it stayed during late 1947 and 1948.